exporo/sls-laravel-boilerplate/README.md

 * AWS Lambda event for triggering the cron jobs
 * AWS SQS + Lambda Event for queueing processes

-All resources were paid in a pay as u go model.
+All resources were paid in a pay as you go model.

-Because all resources were private and hosted in a VPC a EC2 instance is placed as a bastion host.
-The instance type is xxx and costs about 6 € per month.
+Since all resources were private and hosted in a VPC, an EC2 instance is placed as a bastion host.
+The instance type is t2.nano and costs about 6 € per month.

 ## Requirements
 <a name="requirements"/>